Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 Obviously, like a "true" game programmer I develop my engine in pure C++.
 Cool thing about this language is that it's not only really hard to write code in it, but it's also quite a challenge to run this code on your machine.
 So the biggest problem along first week of development wasn't really engine code itself but the infrastructure around it and fights with build systems and IDE's.

 There are plenty of different IDE's, compilers, toolchains and infrastructure to build C++ code for your machine.
 At the university I was mostly working with Clion.
-Good thing about Clion that it is multiplatform and it's not from Microsoft.
-The problem is that in uni 95% of the projects was some single file TaskName.cpp that we sent to grading system and got the points.
+Good thing about Clion is that it is multiplatform and it not from Microsoft.
+The problem was is that at university like 95% of the projects was some single file TaskName.cpp that we sent to grading system and got the points.
 We didn't really bother with questions "how to build bigger stuff with it?"

 ## How to run C++ code